Mizuno: Golf Balls

 Mizuno produces golf balls such as the RB Tour, RB 566, Mizuno Pro S, and Mizuno Pro X. The RB Tour line is intended for players seeking spin control, while the RB 566 series is designed for increased carry and forgiveness.
 The Mizuno Pro S and Pro X models are recent additions positioned to offer tour-level performance, with construction optimized for soft feel and trajectory consistency across swing speeds.

-Golf

-Mizuno is a manufacturer of golf clubs and accessories.
+Players

 Many players have played using Mizuno equipment during their careers, including 13 of the 24 players who have ever held a men's #1 ranking (as of 2022).
 Tiger Woods used Mizuno golf clubs until he signed a deal with Titleist and turned professional in 1996, but continued to play with Mizuno clubs for his first pro year and a half while waiting for his ideal set of clubs from Titleist; notably, he won his first Masters Tournament victory in 1997 with his Mizuno clubs.

-Running Apparel and Footwear

-Footwear

-Mizuno designs running footwear to address a wide spectrum of performance needs, structured around four key categories: Speed, Bounce, Cruise, and Float.
-These categories align with specific training types and help athletes select footwear that complements their goals.
-Mizuno’s running shoe families incorporate proprietary technologies designed to improve energy return, stability, and ride efficiency.